akansha-02/MeetMind/README.md

 5. Start recording or upload an audio file
 6. View real-time transcription
 7. Complete the meeting to generate AI summaries
+8. View monthly knowledge base → Filter meetings by month
-8. Search the knowledge base for past meeting context
+8. Search the knowledge base for context

 ## API Endpoints